Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
 ## Motivation
-Khitchdee is a CAD company specializing in land-vehicle ergonomics.
+Khitchdee is a CAD company.
-ModalWX is a rather minimalist, in-house IDE for our CAD tool development.
+ModalWX is a minimalist, in-house IDE for our CAD tool development.
-It is based on a better GUI than the common WIMP GUI, that we call a Modal GUI.
+It is based on a better GUI paradigm than the common WIMP, that we call Modal.
-We encourage developers to produce Modal GUI apps using ModalWX.
+We have open sourced ModalWX to encourage developers to use Modal instead of WIMP.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-16-2022)
 A Modal GUI is a sequence of interactive screens called "modes of operation".
-Each mode of operation has access to the entire screen
+Each mode has access to the entire screen
-and has exclusive control over user-input while it is loaded.
+and exclusive control over user-input while it is loaded.
 A primary mode writes to the full-screen
 while a pop-up mode is loaded by, and pops up in front of, a primary mode.

 ![Alt Text](https://hex-map.khitchdee.net/modal-illustration.png?v08-21-2022)

 A mode consists of a set a "user intents",
-which is the user's expression of intent to do something
+which is an input gesture that expresses intent to do something
-expressed as a specific input gesture,
 and an intent handler, that performs the action intended by the user.

 ## ModalWX: The Modal GUI design toolkit
-ModalWX.cpp is a source code toolkit for designing Modal GUIs.
+ModalWX.cpp is a "source-code toolkit" for designing Modal GUIs.
 It has 2 parts:
 1. Source code for the classes, structs and functions
 that comprise the core toolkit -- about 3000 LOC.
+This code can directly be used to create a Modal app.
 We support this toolkit and it's ready for use by developers.
-2. Code for an IDE for producing a Modal GUI app.
+2. Code for an IDE for producing a Modal GUI app (about 6000 LOC).
-This is about 6000 LOC.
 The IDE will be fully functional in our next release which is Oct 06.
 As you would expect, the IDE itself is a Modal app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.

 Screenshot of the ModalWX source code navigation app navigating ModalWX.cpp.
 Note that the entire client area is used for displaying source code.
-Using a 3 column format, ~120 lines can be displayed at a time.
+Using a 3 column format, ~120 LOC can be displayed at a time.
 There are also no on-screen navigational controls
-All its navigational controls are direct-mapped to keystroke sequences.
+All navigational controls are direct-mapped to keystroke sequences.
 ![alt text](https://hex-map.khitchdee.net/ModalWX_navigating_ModalWX.cpp.png)

 ## Building ModalWX: